Share icon

 Materials:

-If you wish to replicate the Part 3 demonstration:
+If you would like to replicate the Part 3 demonstration:

 Attendees will need access to Google Drive and Google Colab.
 To access these resources, users must use an email ending in ‘gmail.com’.